edwardlavender/eawag-hunziker/README.md

 # Citation

-Hunziker et al. (in prep).
-Sex- and size-dependent variation in migratory propensity in brown trout.
+Lavender, E., Hunziker, Y. et al. (in prep).
+Sex- and length-dependent variation in migratory propensity in brown trout.

 ------------------------------------------------------------------------